-These grant programs provide the entire salary and benefits for our two full-time Probation/Diversion Officers and the salary and benefits of the Probation Department Secretary.
-The maintenance portion of the program provides the Probation/Diversion Officers with cellular phones in order to remain in contact with the Court and the Probation Office and funding for drug test kits.
+These grant programs provide the entire salary and benefits for our two full-time Probation/Diversion Officers and the wages and benefits of the Probation Department Secretary.
+The maintenance portion of the program provides the Probation/Diversion Officers with cellular phones in order to remain in contact with the Court and the Probation Office, funding for drug test kits, Carey Guide (Evidence-Based Programming) materials, and in this fiscal year three computer equipment purchases.